ansys/pyprimemesh/doc/source/api/index.rst

 API reference
 =============

-This section gives an overview of all API classes, methods, and parameterss present in PyPrimeMesh.
+This section gives an overview of all API classes, methods, and parameters present in PyPrimeMesh.

 .. autosummary::
    :toctree: _autosummary